danielsularea/lily.work/_work/2017-05-13-ibm-american-cancer-society.md

   - My Role
   - Early Insights
   - The Cancer Journey
+  - Guiding Principles
-  - Proposed Solutions
+  - Design Solutions
 ---

-In April 2016, IBM and the American Cancer Society announced a partnership to create the first advisor for those fighting cancer, powered by Watson cognitive computing.
+In April 2016, IBM and the American Cancer Society announced a partnership to create a Watson mobile app for those fighting cancer.

 ## Background